cabforum/smime/SBR.md

 Names consisting of multiple words are permitted.
 Given names joined with a hyphen are considered as one single given name.
 Subjects with more than one given name MAY choose one or several of their given names in any sequence.
 Subjects MAY chose name order in accordance with national preference.

-The CA MAY allow common variations or abbreviations of Presonal Names consistent with local practice.
+The CA MAY allow common variations or abbreviations of Personal Names consistent with local practice.

 ### 3.1.2 Need for names to be meaningful